 Remember you are only clarifying with the child if something concerning did happen or could have happened from the information they give you.

-Then report to your DSL or DDSL immediately and record on MyConcern.
-If they are not available, contact MARU.
+Then report to your DSL or DDSL immediately.
+If they are not available contact MARU.

 Staff MUST NOT